Mud engineer: The job

-The mud engineer (or drilling fluids engineer) may be a university, college, or technical institute graduate, having gained experience working on rigs.
-On land, this experience would come from being a derrick hand, and offshore, the experience would come from being a pump man.
-Prior to working on his own, he has been on a special training course, known as "mud school", and often spends time working with a senior mud engineer to gain experience.
+The mud engineer (or drilling fluids engineer) is usually a graduate of a university, college, or technical institute with a focus on chemical, mineral, or mining engineering.
+However, it is also possible to start with a high school diploma and work alongside a mud engineer, gradually gaining experience on the job and working one's way up to the mud engineer position.
+After several years as, for example, a drilling assistant, one can obtain the role by demonstrating sufficient expertise in math, physics, geology, chemistry, IT, and related fields.
+Large oil companies, such as Halliburton, operate mud schools.
+There are also privately run institutions, like the Oklahoma Mud School.
+The advantage of attending an oil company-run mud school is that the company is more likely to hire graduates directly.

 Before the mid-1940s, the driller dealt with drilling mud; but specialization occurred with the increasing complexity and overlapped more with the geologist.

 Prior to drilling a well, a "mud program" will be worked out according to the expected geology, in which products to be used, concentrations of those products, and fluid specifications at different depths are all predetermined.
 As the hole is drilled and gets deeper, more mud is required, and the mud engineer is responsible for making sure that the new mud to be added is made up to the required specifications.
 The chemical composition of the mud will be designed so as to stabilize the hole.
 It is sometimes necessary to completely change the mud to drill through a particular subsurface layer.